UniversalToolCompiler/UTC_ShaderLibrary/README.md

 ### What’s news?

 * `Presets:` Create TreeView functions in one click by selecting presets and add your owns.
-* `Custom Packed Functions:` if you have packed textures, it gives you the possibility to create custom functions to fit with them.
+* `Custom Packed Texture Functions:` if you have packed textures, it gives you the possibility to create custom functions to fit with them.
-* `List Organization:` Lists that contain material functions in conbo boxes are grouped for more visibility.
+* `List Organization:` Lists that contain material functions in combo boxes are grouped for more visibility.
 * `UI`
 * `Add to:` You can now add directly functions in an existing material.
-* `Material function library:` Adding new MF like detailed functions, Fuzzy, PDO …
+* `Material function library:` New MF like detailed functions, Fuzzy, PDO …

 ## What is it used for?